Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 If your flock has a bully, then you can remove the bullied chicken from the coop and isolate her from the flock (give her a friend since 2 chickens together are likely to bond since they only have each other for company).
 You can then try to reintroduce everyone a few days later or continue to keep them separate.

-If your chickens lose feathers still, then you should figure out if the problem is something else.
+If your chickens lose feathers still, then you need to continue looking for the cause.

 Chicken’s may also be picking their feathers due to broodiness.
-Some chickens get broody (i.e they really want their eggs to hatch) and so they’ll sit on their eggs for long periods of time and often pick their own feathers and lay them around their eggs for warmth.
+Some chickens get broody (i.e they really want their eggs to hatch) and so they’ll sit on their eggs for long periods of time and often pick their own feathers (usually their breast feathers) and lay them around their eggs for warmth.

 If you don’t want her to hatch chicks, then break her broodiness.
 She should stop losing feathers because she’ll stop picking at herself.